Patient: P.S. I Love Your Daughter

 Insurance: PagePay Plus

-The patient's protagonist had me interested by the first beer.
-The intro had a very natural dialogue, even while being chopped with surprises.
-The company where the characters work was decorated in interesting symbolism that played into the script.
-Cobin's comedic character's really hit the spot.
-Unfortunately, when the story reached its revelations, it really handicapped itself with conventional delivery.
-The writing just did not create a believable dialogue when it needed it most.
-The story survives until the end, but I was surprised by the shift in acceptability because as I mentioned, the intro was healthy.
-In addition, Paul was way too dude, especially to his daughter.
-I understood he was a poor father, but he's still someone's greater.
+The patient's protagonist had me hooked by first beer, cheers.
+The comedic character's really hit the spot.
+I was giggling like a tickled babe.
+Unfortunately, when the patient reached their plot's revelations, it really handicapped itself with a flat delivery.
+The writing did not reach a believable standard when it needed it most.
+Rx of 1000mg Chortles will be prescribed.
+The story survives until the end, but I was surprised by the shift in dialogue quality.
+In addition, Paul's character was way too dude, especially to his daughter.
+I understand he was a poor father, but he's still someone's father.
 Wasn't he head of the company as well?
-Does a Sargent behave on the same level as his cadets?
+Is a sargeant's behavior on the same level as his cadets?
 The story gets its zingers and all the boys figure out what to do.
 P.S.
-Derek's an idiot .
+Derek's an idiot.